Infusing model predictive control into meta-reinforcement learning for mobile robots in dynamic environments: Infusing MPC into Meta-RL

 In our problem, we let $L(x_t, \hat{x}_t^d ) := \max_{i = 1, \ldots, N_d} \{ \epsilon_i^d - h_d (x_t, \hat{x}_{t,i}^d) \}$ denote the loss of safety at stage $t$.
 Note that $L(x_{t+k |t}, \hat{x}_{t+k}^d ) \leq 0$ if and only if $x_{t+k |t}$ lies in the predicted safe region.
 We replace the deterministic constraint $x_{t+k |t} \in \hat{\mathcal{X}}^d_{t+k}$ with the following CVaR constraint:

+where $\delta_{\mathrm{CVaR}}$ is a user-specified non-negative threshold representing the maximum tolerable risk level.
+When $\delta_\mathrm{CVaR}=0$, the robot is not exposed to any risk, which can be overly restrictive.
+Increasing $\delta_\mathrm{CVaR}$ relaxes the conservativeness of the safety constraint, allowing the robot to take some risk.

-where $\delta_{\mathrm{CVaR}}\geq 0$ is a user-specified threshold, representing the maximum tolerable risk level.
-Using a dataset $\{\hat{x}_{t+k}^{d, (m)} \}_{m=1}^{M_{\mathrm{SAA}}}$ sampled from the probability distribution of $\hat{x}_{t+k}^d$ inferred via GPR, the CVaR constraint can be approximated by its sample average as in~\cite{hakobyan2019risk}, and we arrive at the following GP-MPC formulation:
+Using a dataset $\{\hat{x}_{t+k}^{d, (m)} \}_{m=1}^{M_{\mathrm{SAA}}}$ sampled from the probability distribution of $\hat{x}_{t+k}^d$ inferred via GPR, the CVaR constraint can be approximated by sample average approximation (SAA) as in~\cite{hakobyan2019risk}, and we arrive at the following GP-MPC formulation: